 Assigning grades for creative work is difficult, but this is an academic course, and must fulfill academic requirements.
 Your final grade will consist of an evaluation of all the work you perform and hand in.
 All assignments and stories are graded (using the letter system) and returned to you.
-You will be given a mid-session evaluation at the end of term in December.
+You will be given a mid-session evaluation by the second week of January.